Declaration recognising the Right to a Flag of States having no Sea-coast: Text

 The text of the Declaration states:

 The undersigned, duly authorised for the purpose, declare that the States which they represent recognise the flag flown by the vessels of any State having no sea-coast which are registered at some one specified place situated in its territory; such place shall serve as the port of registry of such vessels.

-Barcelona, April the 20th, 1921, done in a single copy of which the English and French texts shall be authentic.
+Barcelona, April 20th, 1921, done in a single copy of which the English and French texts shall be authentic.